Dissertation Writing: The quality of nutrition in homes for the elderly

-Dietary fibres are an essential component of food and necessary to normalize bowel movements and increase bowel health.
-Dietary fibres are also needed food to lower cholesterol levels and control sugar levels in the blood.
+Dietary fibers are an essential component of food and necessary to normalize bowel movements and increase bowel health.
+Dietary fibers are also needed food to lower cholesterol levels and control sugar levels in the blood.
 People with a regular and balanced intake of fibrous foods tend to live longer.
-Dietary fibres are found in foods like whole-grain bread, beans, and peas, which reduces the risk of Type 2 diabetes and lowers the risk of heart diseases.
-Fruits and vegetables that provide dietary fibre can also be eaten.
-Most of the fruits are a rich source of dietary fibres, especially raw vegetables like carrots, lentils, and cabbages.
+Dietary fibers are found in foods like whole-grain bread, beans, and peas, which reduces the risk of Type 2 diabetes and lowers the risk of heart diseases.
+Fruits and vegetables that provide dietary fiber can also be eaten.
+Most of the fruits are a rich source of dietary fibers, especially raw vegetables like carrots, lentils, and cabbages.

 The average person needs to consume 4,700 milligrams (mg) of potassium every day.
-Most people are not able to meet that goal, and to maintain a healthy diet; it is essential to eat potassium-rich foods.
-Foods like bananas, oranges, honeydew, apricots, grapefruit, spinach, broccoli, mushrooms, peas, cucumbers, zucchini, tuna, and beans, etc. are the primary sources of potassium.
+Most people cannot meet that goal and maintain a healthy diet; it is essential to eat potassium-rich foods.
+Foods like bananas, oranges, honeydew, apricots, grapefruit, spinach, broccoli, mushrooms, peas, cucumbers, zucchini, tuna, and beans, etc., are the primary sources of potassium.
 People suffering from kidney-related issues must be careful with potassium intake and plan their diet by consulting with their doctor and nutritionist.
 Many researchers and dissertation writing services are striving to help potassium intolerant patients with their research.